Katherine Gressel is a NYC-based independent artist, curator and writer. Artwork

 , traveling worldwide to create live portraits of weddings, bar/bat mitzvahs and other parties, as featured in the New York Times Style Section

 .
-See Katherine's live event painting page
+See Katherine's new live event painting website

 Katherine's paintings and murals have been exhibited in galleries and alternative spaces across NYC, and she was a 2008 Abbey Mural Fellow

 at the National Academy of Fine Arts and a 2009 CEC ArtsLink travel grantee to paint murals in Russia

 .
 Curating/WritingPlease visit Katherine's NurtureArt online profile to see complete documentation of past curatorial projects.
 Visit brooklynutopias.wordpress.com to learn about "Brooklyn Utopias," her original exhibition and programming series.Visit the writing/curating page for more links to past articles, shows, and press coverage